 When Estonia regained its independence in 1991, many of the Soviet institutions were vacated, including the Rummu Prison.
 With no one to clear the accumulating water, a lake quickly formed, swallowing much of the machinery, concrete barriers, and buildings located near the spring.

 Today the remaining buildings are dilapidated and graffiti-laced.
 However, the site is truly mesmerizing with the dramatic limestone dunes and clear, turquoise water.
 Some of the beachfront buildings even feature some cheerful artwork, helping to calm your nerves if you’re exploring this eerie place all alone.
+For those without a rental car, the only way to visit may be on the Small-Group Half-Day Tour of Rummu and Coastal Cliffs tour.

 The Rummu Underwater Prison is a prime diving location due to the great visibility of the natural groundwater.
 Divers enjoy exploring the sunken ruins and watching for wildlife, like frogs and fish.
 In the summer, locals turn it into an adventurous beach destination.